 Chuck Williamson, Professor of Chemistry

 In the Williamson research group, we use lasers and other techniques to probe the chemical and physical properties of molecules.
 One major area of interest for us is the behavior of partially-miscible binary liquid mixtures.
 These are mixtures of two liquids, such as methanol and carbon disulfide, that are completely miscible above a certain critical temperature, but separate into two layers for certain composition ranges below that temperature.
 The separated layers, or phases, are also mixtures of the two liquids, but with differing compositions.
 We use elastic laser light scattering, Raman spectroscopy (inelastic laser light scattering), and nuclear magnetic resonance spectroscopy to study the properties of liquid-liquid mixtures.

 This summer our focus will be on elastic laser light scattering.
 We use elastic laser light scattering to make maps of the macroscopic behavior of binary liquid mixtures.
 These maps are called phase diagrams, and they show the temperature boundary between one-phase and two-phase behavior as a function of composition.
 In recent years we have identified a region of the phase diagram that does not behave as expected: a small number of droplets separate out of solution at temperatures slightly higher than the main phase transition.
-This newly-identified behavior is very puzzling, but it appears to be fundamental in nature because it occurs in the exact same way in at least six different liquid-liquid systems.
+This newly-identified behavior is very puzzling, but it appears to be fundamental in nature because it occurs in the exact same way in at least eight different liquid-liquid systems.
 Our goal for the summer is to learn more about these droplets by clarifying the conditions under which they form, and by hopefully isolating them for chemical characterization.
-To meet this latter objective, we will need to design and construct a new instrument from scratch.
+We will also look for their presence in systems involving ionic liquids.